-- Use straightforward words and writing and explain things to you, including any legal terms you don't understand. - Give you time to think and answer questions. - Should speak directly to you even if you have a carer present or if someone has told the lawyer what you want on your behalf.
+- Use straightforward words and writing and explain things to you, including any legal terms you don't understand. - Give you time to think and answer questions - Should speak directly to you even if you have a supporter or advocate present, or if someone has told the lawyer what you want on your behalf.
 The lawyer may want to speak with you in private, to be sure that they understand your own wishes and directions.